Residential heat pumps

 Whether in mild or cold climates, for new builds or renovations, heat pumps represent a tangible solution for achieving European climate neutrality by 2050.

 In recent years, the European heat pump market has experienced a period of instability, with declining sales and uncertain consumers.
 The current scenario, however, is showing signs of stabilisation, with demand gradually increasing.
 The EU is expected to introduce new measures to support the transition to more sustainable solutions such as heat pumps.
-These are aimed at reducing the cost of electricity to accelerate the electrification of final consumption and introducing a carbon price on fossil fuels for heating buildings.
+These are aimed at reducing the cost of electricity to accelerate the electrification of final consumption and introduce a carbon price on fossil fuels for heating buildings.

 High efficiency, electrification, integration: the direction for reducing dependence on fossil fuels is clear and all stakeholders must be ready.